-- Bird specialties: Humboldt Penguin, Pink-footed Shearwater, Red-legged Cormorant, Ashy-headed Goose, Torrent Duck, Puna Flamingo, Andean Condor, Rufous-tailed Hawk, Diademed Sandpiper-Plover, Rufous-chested Dotterel, Grey Gull, Inca Tern, Grey-breasted Seedsnipe, Giant Hummingbird, Green-backed Firecrown, Magellanic Woodpecker, Mountain Parakeet, Austral Parakeet, Wren-like Rushbird, Thorn-tailed Rayadito, White-throated Treerunner, Des Mur´s Wiretail, Black-thoated Huet-Huet, Chucao Tapaculo, Ochre-flanked Tapaculo, Great Shrike-Tyrant, Many-coloured Rush Tyrant, Spectacled Tyrant, Rufous-tailed Plantcutter, Slender-billed Finch, Greater Yellow Finch, Tamarugo Conebill and Thick-billed Siskin, among others.
+- Bird specialties: Humboldt Penguin, Pink-footed Shearwater, Red-legged Cormorant, Ashy-headed Goose, Torrent Duck, Puna Flamingo, Andean Condor, Rufous-tailed Hawk, Diademed Sandpiper-Plover, Rufous-chested Dotterel, Grey Gull, Inca Tern, Grey-breasted Seedsnipe, Chilean Pigeon, Giant Hummingbird, Green-backed Firecrown, Magellanic Woodpecker, Mountain Parakeet, Austral Parakeet, Wren-like Rushbird, Thorn-tailed Rayadito, White-throated Treerunner, Des Mur´s Wiretail, Black-thoated Huet-Huet, Chucao Tapaculo, Ochre-flanked Tapaculo, Great Shrike-Tyrant, Many-coloured Rush Tyrant, Spectacled Tyrant, Rufous-tailed Plantcutter, Slender-billed Finch, Greater Yellow Finch, Tamarugo Conebill and Thick-billed Siskin, among others.

 - Mammals like: Big Hairy Armadillo, Peruvian Viscacha, Common Degu, Master Leaf-eared Mouse, Puma, Culpeo Fox, Marine Otter, South American Sea Lion, Guanaco, Vicuña, Andean Deer, Southern Pudu, Commerson´s & Peale´s Dolphin, among others.